 The mind is a powerful, deep and complex thing filled with thoughts, experiences, memories and a range of emotions.
 Perhaps it is no surprise then that we cannot read another’s mind.
 We can only really see the thoughts, ideas and memories that people choose to reveal to us.

 The people we see confidently living happy, fulfilled lives may well be going through things they haven’t revealed.
 Likewise, those whose lives are perhaps not as enviable may have a significant story to tell.
 Our perceptions only ever reveal part of a person’s story.

 What would others say about you if they knew your full story?

-What I find amazing about my relationship with God is that he can see into my mind- he knows all of my mistakes, my thoughts, my whole past, my future… he knows me better than I know myself and still he says I am fearfully and wonderfully made, cherished, loved and even worth dying for.
+What I find amazing about God is that He can see into my mind- He knows all of my mistakes, my thoughts, my whole past, my future… He knows me better than I know myself and still He says I am fearfully and wonderfully made, cherished, loved and even worth dying for.
 His opinion of me does not change depending on what I have done and there is ultimately nothing I could do to make him love me more or less.